 There’s also a minimum spend of $500/month in foreign currency spend, and cashback is capped at $30/month.

 But of course, it also means the funds are debited directly.
 You definitely cannot spend beyond your means.
-You definitely want to think twice about getting this card if you’re planning for large purchases.
-However, it works well as a day-to-day expenses card.
+Think twice about getting this card if you’re planning for large purchases or if you have really poor self-control.

 Don’t forget that you will need to spend at least $400 in a month to qualify for the cashback.